creativecreatorormaybenot/wakelock/CONTRIBUTING.md

  * `git push origin <name_of_your_branch>`

 After having followed these steps, you are ready to [create a pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).
-The GitHub interface makes this very easy by providing a button on your fork page that creates a pull request with changes from a recently pushed branch.
+The GitHub interface makes this very easy by providing a button on your fork page that creates a pull request with changes from a recently pushed to branch.
 Alternatively, you can also use `git pull-request` when using [GitHub hub](https://hub.github.com/).

 # Notes